Koodiyattam: Decline

 Koodiyattam traditionally was an exclusive art form performed in special venues called koothambalams in Hindu temples and access to these performances was restricted to only caste Hindus.
 Also, performances can take up to forty days to complete.
 The collapse of the feudal order in the nineteenth century in Kerala curtailed the patronage of koodiyattam artists, and they faced serious financial difficulties.
 Following a revival in the early twentieth century, Koodiyattam is once again facing a lack of funding, leading to a crisis in the profession.

 UNESCO has called for the creation of a network of koodiyattam institutions and gurukalams to promote the transmission of the art form to future generations and for the development of new audiences besides fostering greater academic research in it.
 Natanakairali in Irinjalakuda is one of the most prominent institutions in the field of koodiyattam revival.
 The Margi Theatre Group in Thiruvananthapuram is another organisation dedicated to the revival of kathakali and koodiyattom in Kerala.

+Institution and awards

-Also, Nepathya is an institution promoting koodiyattam and related art forms at Moozhikkulam.
+Nepathya Centre institute established in 1998 is a notable leading ensemble dedicated to preserving and promoting the ancient theatrical tradition of Koodiyattam and related art forms in Moozhikkulam.

 The Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama, has awarded the Sangeet Natak Akademi Award, the highest award for performing artists, to kutiyattam artists like Kalamandalam Sivan Namboodiri (2007), Painkulam Raman Chakyar (2010) and Painkulam Damodara Chakyar (2012).